fbpx

 A support request with a video clearly showing that all of these recommendations have been followed will be prioritized.

-There is no way this can be garanteed.
-But AIR³ provides solutions to reach that goal.
 Watch this video to know how to get AIRSPACE and read more details about Airspace in Menu/Preferences/Airspaces

 In an Openair file, there are prohibited zones 7 days a week, H24, but there are also a certain number of temporary prohibited zones that are announced by Notam (notification to air man).